telerik/ajax-docs/api/client/Telerik.Web.UI.RadDropDownTree.md

 The event arguments.

-### clearButtonClicking
+### entryRemoving

-The clearButtonClicking client-side event is fired immediately when the Clear button in the entry area of the RadDropDownTree is clicked.
+The entryRemoving client-side event is fired when an entry is about to be removed from the Entry area.
+The event can be cancelled.

 #### Event Data